Is your debt a problem?

 Make sure you check your tax code each year.
 If you’re employed you can find the code on your payslip - most people will have the tax code 1185L.

 Although that’s the basic code for the tax year 2018/19, it’s possible you might or should be on a different code.
-If that’s the case you may have under or overpaid tax and could be due a refund (or have to pay something back).
+If that’s the case you may have under or overpaid tax and may be due a refund (or have to pay something back).

 Find out more: Understand your tax code - and find out how to check if you’re due a refund.